jlinoff/pam/README.md

 Memorable passwords are used to define passwords that must be typed in manually, as described in the
 [Reason 4: Automatic Password Generation](#reason-4-automatic-password-generation)
-section which means that it is important that they are easy to type and to remember.
+section which means that it is important that they are secure, easy to type and to remember.

 They are composed of common lower case English words with an optional prefix, an optional separator between each word and an